 1. Strengthen Community Safety

-Your donation directly helps firefighters improve their skills, which in turn enhances public safety.
-This is a proactive way to give back to the community.
+Your donation directly supports firefighters in developing their abilities, which subsequently boosts community safety.
+This is an active approach to contribute to the community.

 2. Save on Demolition Costs